We’re not your typical business and inevitably that brings some questions.

 - Our business plan aims for referrals to find clients who need support and because there is general similarity amongst such clients we can quickly do roll-outs and quotes allowing for that elusive ‘Quantity and Quality’.
 Increased number of clients allows for new development which is then retro-applied to all existing clients

-Certainly not, in fact half our client base are not Christians.
+Certainly not, in fact half our client base are not Christians (that’s a guess, we don’t ask).
 We hope you will see Christ in the way we work with you but by no means do we ‘bible-bash’ anyone.
 Indeed a few of our freelancers are also not Christians.
 If you want to find out more, please just ask, but there is no need to be concerned!